ietf-teep/architecture/draft-ietf-teep-architecture.md

-A TEE determines whether TA binaries are allowed to execute by verifying whether the TA's signer chains up to a certificate in a list in the TEE's Trust Anchor Store.
+A TEE determines whether TA binaries are allowed to execute by verifying whether the TA's signer chains up to a certificate in the TEE's Trust Anchor Store.
 The list is typically preloaded at manufacturing time, and can be updated using the TEEP protocol if the TEE has some form of "Trust Anchor Manager TA" that has Trust Anchors in its configuration data.